jasonjoh/dotnet-outlook-nosdk/README.md

         <add key="ida:ClientID" value="YOUR APP ID HERE" />
         <add key="ida:ClientSecret" value="YOUR APP SECRET HERE" />

-  Replace the values with the app ID and app secret generatd in the previous step.
+  Replace the values with the app ID and app secret generated in the previous step.

 1. Press **F5** to run the sample.